MYOB Acumatica Manufacturing - Shop Floor Data Capture

 Contents

 Inventory and manufacturing data entry is historically time-consuming and prone to manual data entry errors.
-Paper shop floor documents, inventory receipt documents, and other physical information must be captured promptly.
-This playbook provides manufacturers with an overview of available ADC technologies and a framework for planning and executing ADC implementation projects to streamline warehouse and shop floor data collection.
+Paper based shop floor documents, inventory receipt documents, and other physical information must be captured promptly.
+This playbook provides manufacturers with an overview of available ADC technologies and a framework for planning and executing ADC implementation projects to streamline warehouse and shop floor data collection in a MYOB Acumatica project.

 4 Easy Steps To Automated Data Capture Success